 What’s the difference between marshmallows and meringues?

 While marshmallows can taste like meringue, there’s a slight difference!
-Marshmallows take the Italian meringue method and use gelatine so that it can set into little jiggly cubes.
+Marshmallows take the Italian meringue method and use gelatin so that it can set into little jiggly cubes.
 If you want to make your own keto marshmallows, check out this recipe (we covered them with chocolate…because of course we did).
+Low sugar meringue is going to be less dense and very airy.

 How to whip eggs for the perfect meringue.